otabekoff/mollis/README.md

 # mollis
-A flexible Vue-based system for building versatile and adaptable web solutions.
+A flexible Vitepress-based system for building versatile and adaptable web solutions.